11 Things You Should Know About Filipino Culture

 Filipinos are very resilient

 In times of calamities and catastrophes, Filipinos always manage to rise above the challenge.
-Instead of wallowing, they manage to pick themselves up and smile.
+Instead of wallowing in the mud, they manage to pick themselves up from the dirt—and smile, too, even without any reason.

 Filipinos take pride in their families